 The Blueprint - Plans for Life series is a collection of workshops to help sixth form students prepare for leaving school.
 Through reflecting on how uniquely wonderful each of us is, the following sessions aim to build up an arsenal of ideas and tools to help students deal with life.

-Students are encouraged to consider their own ethics and also through the use of researching The Good Shopping Guide they explore the ethics of major companies and how that may impact their own shopping habits.
+Students use the Good Shopping Guide to explore the ethics of major companies and think about how that may impact their own shopping habits.

-Students are taught the 5 major ways in which we communicate love and then get to reflect on the healthiness of their own ways of expressing love with their friends, family and romantic relationships.
+After learning about the 5 major ways in which we communicate love, students reflect on their own ways of expressing love within their friendship groups, families and romantic relationships.

 This lesson looks at how to handle conflict and difference of opinion well.
 Students also consider the power our words can have and the importance of listening to others, asking questions and staying calm.

 Spaghetti and Waffles